 We’ll be following this tutorial here: https://elinux.org/RPi-Cam-Web-Interface

 The page there is extremely verbose and scary, but the actual setup is very simple and should only take a few minutes.

 sudo apt-get update

 This will update your repository so the right links are there.

 Then pase / type this into the same terminal and press enter.

 This will start downloading the git repo for the web interface; this should only take a few seconds.

 Enters the directory that we just downloaded.

-runs the script to start installing everything, it will prompt you for some settings but all these can be left at their defaults.
+runs the script to start installing everything, it will prompt you for some settings, press enter to use the defaults.